Georgia Plumbing License: How to Become a Plumber in Georgia

 You can’t rush the process of learning to be a plumber.
 It takes years to learn how to do this very important job well.
 Most states regulate this profession to ensure public safety and consumer protection—requiring a minimum amount of education and competency for all plumbers.
 Georgia insists on a requisite number of years practicing the art and science of plumbing before awarding a license in the state.

 It will take you at least three years working as an apprentice plumber under the direction of a master plumber before you can apply for a journeyman plumbing license in Georgia.
 According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and Georgia employs 8,050 of them.
 The national number is projected to grow 2 percent from 2021 to 2031 adding 9,100 of these skilled workers to the ranks.
 In California, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is four times that at 8% for Plumbers, Pipefitters, and Steamfitters.

-And there’s more good news if you’re interested in this career path.
-The Associated General Contractors of America says contractors are struggling to find skilled tradesmen like plumbers, electricians, and HVACR professionals..
+The Associated General Contractors of America, says contractors are struggling to find skilled tradesmen like plumbers, electricians, and HVACR professionals..
 In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 63% of firms in Georgia had unfilled hourly craft positions.
 So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.

 » Want to grow your plumbing business?
 Click here to get a demo.

 Is a license required for plumbers in Georgia?
 Yes!